9th WORLD CHOIR GAMES 2016

 Singing together brings nations together

 From 2000 onwards the biennial World Choir Games have brought together hundreds of choirs and thousands of attendants from all over the world to celebrate unity and diversity through the art of music.
-460 choirs from roughly 60 countries will bring this year to Riga a human and cultural experience that will inspire millions of others across the globe.
-Under the motto “Singing together brings nations together, the World Choir Games are an invitation to peace, love and equality sealed with the efforts of those who want to see the world a better place.
+460 choirs from roughly 60 countries brought 2014 to Riga a human and cultural experience that will inspire millions of others across the globe.
+Under the motto “Singing together brings nations together", the World Choir Games are an invitation to peace, love and equality sealed with the efforts of those who want to see the world a better place.

 Welcome to Sochi!